Skip to content

 Two Benchmarks, Two Logics

-The minimum wage is the predictable one.
-Since the Employment Standards Act was amended, it rises automatically every June 1, tied to the previous year's average inflation.
-You will not know the exact figure until the late-February announcement each year, but you can model it within a narrow band because it follows CPI.The living wage is the unpredictable one.
-The 2025 Metro Vancouver living wage is calculated from the real cost of housing, food, childcare, and transportation for local households.
-It is not indexed to anything, and as the next section shows, it does not move in a straight line.
+The minimum wage is largely predictable: since the Employment Standards Act was amended, it rises automatically every June 1, tied to the previous year's average inflation.
+You will not know the exact figure until the late-February announcement each year, but you can model it within a narrow band because it follows the Consumer Price Index (CPI).

 BC Inflation & CPI, 2015–2030